Whynnie/Whynnie/README.md

 #    Hi 👋, I'm Winners Okebaram

-A community taught Data analyst and Data Scientist with a keen interest in cloud engineering, and AI & IA engineering, based in Lagos, Nigeria
+### A community taught Data analyst and Data Scientist with a keen interest in cloud engineering, and AI & IA engineering, based in Lagos, Nigeria

-Coding

 Here are some ideas to get you started: